 In fact, this couldn’t be further from the truth - with the World Health Organisation listing air pollution, including indoors, as one of the most significant and progressive risks to the health of both adults and children within a household.

-When it comes to the quality of the air we breathe, indoor pollution is becoming more of concern worldwide than it ever has been before, prompting the government, scientists and even commercial companies and properties to take a closer look at precisely what we’re breathing in behind closed doors.
+When it comes to indoor air quality facts, indoor pollution is becoming more of concern worldwide than it ever has been before, prompting the government, scientists and even commercial companies and properties to take a closer look at precisely what we’re breathing in behind closed doors.

 And the UK isn’t the only country working towards a pollutant-free, or at least reduced (pollutant) future, with many countries including the US and China realising the growing concern that is indoor pollution.
 The following indoor air pollution facts can give you some insight into exactly what air pollution is, and why we should be talking about it more.